KaushallSN/CSCI-5611/README.md

 A repo for all projects associated with the class CSCI 5611

-There are two folders: One for Homework 1 and one for project 2.
+There are four folders; each associated with: Homework 1, Homework 2, Project 2, and Project 3.